Detection of the genuine non-locality of any three-qubit state: introduction

 The correlation statistics between the subsystems obtained after performing a local measurement on the entangled system \cite{nielsen,wilde} may be incompatible with the principle of local realism.
-Since Bell's inequality \cite{bell} has been derived using the principle of local realism so the generated correlation may violate the Bell's inequality.
-This type of correlation may be called as non-local correlation \cite{brunner,genovese,popescu}.
-The generalised form of Bell's inequality that may be realizable in an experiment was given by Clauser et.al. \cite{chsh} and it is popularly known as Bell-CHSH inequality.
-Freedman and Clauser also have provided a strong experimental evidence, using a generalised form of Bell's inequality, against the existence of local hidden-variable theories \cite{clauser}.
-B. S. Cirelson \cite{cirelson} proved that quantum mechanics allow upto $2\sqrt{2}$ as an upper bound of generalised Bell's inequality.
-The upper bound of $2\sqrt{2}$ has been achieved by the two-qubit maximally enrtangled state.
-In 1982, A. Aspect et.al. \cite{aspect} showed that maximum volation of generalised Bell's inequality can be achieved in an experiment.
-Later, Horodecki et. al. \cite{horo3} also studied the problem of non-locality for two-qubit states and provided a criterion to check the non-locality of $\rho_{AB}$ in terms of $M(\rho_{AB})$, where $M(\rho_{AB})$ is the sum of the two largest eigenvalue of $T^{t}T$. $T$ denote the correlation matrix of $\rho_{AB}$.
-The criterion states that any two-qubit state violate Bell's inequality if and only if M($\rho_{AB})>1$.\\ Lot of research had already been done in studying the problem of two-qubit non-locality \cite{weighs,methot,hoban,collins,liang,kwait,andreoli,pal,acin,batle}.
+Since Bell's inequality \cite{bell} has been derived using the principle of local realism so the generated correlation may violate Bell's inequality.
+This type of correlation may be called a non-local correlation \cite{brunner,genovese,popescu}.
+The generalized form of Bell's inequality that may be realizable in an experiment was given by Clauser et.al. \cite{chsh} and it is popularly known as Bell-CHSH inequality.
+Freedman and Clauser also have provided strong experimental evidence, using a generalized form of Bell's inequality, against the existence of local hidden-variable theories \cite{clauser}.
+B. S. Cirelson \cite{cirelson} proved that quantum mechanics allow up to $2\sqrt{2}$ as an upper bound of generalized Bell's inequality.
+The upper bound of $2\sqrt{2}$ has been achieved by the two-qubit maximally entangled state.
+In 1982, A. Aspect et.al. \cite{aspect} showed that maximum violation of generalized Bell's inequality can be achieved in an experiment.
+Later, Horodecki et. al. \cite{horo3} also studied the problem of non-locality for two-qubit states and provided a criterion to check the non-locality of $\rho_{AB}$ in terms of $M(\rho_{AB})$, where $M(\rho_{AB})$ is the sum of the two largest eigenvalues of $T^{t}T$. $T$ denote the correlation matrix of $\rho_{AB}$.
+The criterion states that any two-qubit state violates Bell's inequality if and only if M($\rho_{AB})>1$.\\ A lot of research had already been done in studying the problem of two-qubit non-locality \cite{weighs,methot,hoban,collins,liang,kwait,andreoli,pal,acin,batle}.
 Therefore, researcher turn on to the study of non-locality of multi-partite state \cite{bancal,mao,curchod,zhang,bancal1,niset}.
-As the number of qubit increases in the system, the complexity of the system also increases.
-Therefore, the study of the non-locality of multipartite system is a difficult problem but in spite of that some progress has been achieved.
-In particular, the non-locality of three-qubit system is relatively easier to handle.
-Nonlocality of a three-qubit state can be tested by various inequality such as Svetlichny inequality \cite{svetlichny}, Mermin inequality \cite{mermin} and logical inequality based on GHZ type event probabilities \cite{ren}.
-The experimental verification of the non-locality of three-qubit GHZ state is reported in \cite{pan1}.
-The non-locality of pure three-qubit pure symmetric state has been explored in \cite{anjali}.
-The standard non-locality and genuine non-locality of GHZ symmetric state has been studied in \cite{paul}.\\ Mermin inequality \cite{mermin} can be considered as a generalized form of the Bell-CHSH inequality and it can be violated by not only genuine entangled three-qubit states but also by biseparable states.
-Thus, the discrimination of the classes three-qubit entangled state is not possible by merely observing the violation of Mermin inequality.
-But fortunately, there exist another inequality known as Svetlchny inequality \cite{svetlichny} violation of which guarantees the fact that the three-qubit state under investigation is a genuine entangled state.
+As the number of qubits increases in the system, the complexity of the system also increases.
+Therefore, the study of the non-locality of the multipartite system is a difficult problem but in spite of that some progress has been achieved.
+In particular, the non-locality of the three-qubit system is relatively easier to handle.
+Non-locality of a three-qubit state can be tested by various inequality such as Svetlichny inequality \cite{svetlichny}, Mermin inequality \cite{mermin} and logical inequality based on GHZ type event probabilities \cite{ren}.
+The experimental verification of the non-locality of the three-qubit GHZ state is reported in \cite{pan1}.
+The non-locality of three-qubit pure symmetric state have been explored in \cite{anjali}.
+The standard non-locality and genuine non-locality of GHZ symmetric state have been studied in \cite{paul}.\\ Mermin inequality \cite{mermin} can be considered as a generalized form of the Bell-CHSH inequality and it can be violated by not only genuine entangled three-qubit states but also by biseparable states.
+Thus, the discrimination of the classes of three-qubit entangled state is not possible by merely observing the violation of Mermin inequality.
+But fortunately, there exists another inequality known as Svetlchny inequality \cite{svetlichny} violation which guarantees the fact that the three-qubit state under investigation is a genuine entangled state.
 Therefore, the genuine tripartite nonlocal correlation that may exist in the three-qubit state $\rho_{ABC}$ may be detected by Svetlichny inequality, which is given by \cite{svetlichny}